Fort Oglethorpe purchases lighting systems for new police SUVs

 “I’m here before you tonight on behalf of the police department to request approval to purchase two emergency lighting packages from West Chatham Warning Devices for a total of $7,414.12,” Sewell said.

 Before the end of the year, on Dec.
-9, the Council approved the purchase of two Ford Police Interceptor SUVs Explorer vehicles from Brannen Motor Company in the amount of $66,600.
+9, the council approved the purchase of two Ford Police Interceptor SUVs Explorer vehicles from Brannen Motor Co. in the amount of $66,600.

 The new lighting purchase will help outfit the vehicles so they’re ready for the road.